ScriptRaccoon/portfolio-website/src/data/posts/recursive-svelte-components.md

 </div>
 ```

-In the CSS, we shift it to the right, shift it back according to its size (so that now, its right hand side is at the right hand side of the outer square), and then rotate it accordingly (so that the sum of the inner angles is 180 degrees).
+In the CSS, we shift the right part to the right, adjust its position based on its size (so its right edge aligns with the outer square's right edge), and rotate it accordingly (ensuring the sum of the inner angles equals 180 degrees):

 ```css
 .right {